Over-the-Air Updates

 , is issued to the modem to instruct it to close the data connection.

 When a cellular module fitted with a Super SIM is powered up, a period of a minute or two will elapse before the OTA update applet asks the modem to establish the data connection it requires to check for pending updates.
 If the modem sleeps or is powered down before this check is completed, the SIM won't be updated, even if an update is pending.
 If the module remains powered up, the applet will periodically repeat the checking process, typically about once a week.
 Power-cycling the modem will normally reset the timer maintained by the applet and cause the applet to contact the server a minute or two after the restart.
+Power-cycling a device in order to force a update check is not always practical, so a better approach is to force the applet itself to initiate the checking process.

 Manually triggering a check for a pending OTA update this way can be especially useful for devices with limited battery life.
 This is because this type of device typically transmits in short bursts: it aims to wake up, transmit, and return to sleep as quickly as possible, to preserve its charge.
 Such approach to transmission is power efficient, but it may not give the SIM time to check for updates.